neizod/polar/_docs/maintenance.md

 > {: toc}

 This section will help you maintain the theme with Git __if__ you choose to install it with Git remote (the hard way).
-If you do copy-paste install, then you already know how to upgrade.
+If you do copy-paste install, then you already know how to upgrade (copy-paste new theme and fill-in those variables again).

 Also if you just finish installed the theme, you don't need to read this section now.
 I put it here since the content is similar to previous section.